CONTRACT FOR DEED

 2013 contract for deed updates

 The requirement under Minnesota Statute Section 507.235 that the contract buyer – also referred to as the “vendee”must record the contract for deed within four (4) months of its execution or face a penalty equal to 2% of the contract price.
 The 2013 amendment waives the penalty if the contract vendor (aka the seller) has not delivered a signed recordable copy of the contract to the vendee (which is also required by Minnesota law).

-IMPORTANT INFORMATION ABOUT CONTRACT FOR DEED
+IMPORTANT INFORMATION ABOUT THE CONTRACT FOR DEED IN MINNESOTA.

 The buyer and seller should know ALL of their obligations and rights before they sign a purchase agreement or contract for deed.